open-keychain/open-keychain/README.md

-# APG
+# OpenPGP Keychain (for Android)

-This is a fork of Android Privacy Guard (APG)
+OpenPGP Keychain is a EXPERIMENTAL fork of Android Privacy Guard (APG)

-I will try to reintegrate the various forks and develope a new user interface and API via AIDL and build a new stable version.

 # Contribute

-Fork APG and do a merge request.
+Fork OpenPGP Keychain and do a merge request.
 I will merge your changes back into the main project.

 # Build

 ## Build with Ant

 1. Have Android SDK "tools" directory in your PATH (http://developer.android.com/sdk/index.html)
-2. Change to "APG" directory with ``cd APG``
+2. Change to "OpenPGP-Kechain" directory with ``cd OpenPGP-Kechain``
 3. Execute ``android update project -p .`` and  ``android update project -p android-libs/ActionBarSherlock``
 4. Execute ``ant debug``

 ## Build with Eclipse

-1. File -> Import -> Android -> Existing Android Code Into Workspace, choose "APG/android-libs/ActionBarSherlock"
+1. File -> Import -> Android -> Existing Android Code Into Workspace, choose "OpenPGP-Kechain/android-libs/ActionBarSherlock"
-2. File -> Import -> Android -> Existing Android Code Into Workspace, choose "APG"
+2. File -> Import -> Android -> Existing Android Code Into Workspace, choose "OpenPGP-Kechain"
-3. APG can now be build
+3. OpenPGP-Kechain can now be build

 # Libraries